VirtoCommerce/vc-docs/platform/developer-guide/docs/custom-apps-development/vc-shell/How-tos/generate-api-client.md

     ```

     !!! note
-        Alternatively, you can specify the Platform URL as a command option in the previous step when running the `"generate-api-client"` command.
+        Alternatively, you can specify the Platform URL as a command option in the previous step when running the `generate-api-client` command.

 3. Generate the API clients using the following command: